gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

 Camera Readiness
 ^^^^^^^^^^^^^^^^

-A command can not be sent to the camera if it is not ready where "ready" is defined as not encoding and not busy.
-These two states are managed automatically by the `WirelessGoPro` instance such that a call to any command will block until the camera is ready.
+A message can not be sent to the camera if it is not ready where "ready" is defined as not encoding and not busy.
+These two states are managed automatically by the `WirelessGoPro` instance such that a call to any message will block until the camera is ready.
 It is possible to check these from the application via:

 - :meth:`~open_gopro.gopro.WirelessGoPro.is_encoding`
 - :meth:`~open_gopro.gopro.WirelessGoPro.is_busy`